citelao/cse132-site/_assignments/01-puzzles.md

 By default, all of these values are `signed` and can store both positive and negative numbers.
 Their possible values  range from $-2^{n-1}$ and $2^{n-1} - 1$, where `n` is the number of bits in the data type. `unsigned` numbers range from $0$ to $2^{n}-1$.

-Data types in [Java](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) have different lengths then in C.
+Data types in [Java](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/datatypes.html) have different lengths than in C.

 [^csize]: All sizes given for the 64-bit C compiler which runs on the computers you ssh into.
 Java has different sizes, as do several types of 32-bit C.